lionkor/ThreadSafeQueue/README.md

 This makes it super difficult to mess up.
 Further, its verified that the lock you are passing actually locks the queue's mutex.

+The passed queue is not locked or unlocked in *any way*.
+Locks stay locked for their entire lifetime.

 Acceptable locks are `ReadLock` and `WriteLock`.
 They can be acquired from the queue with `queue.acquire_read_lock()` and `queue.acquire_write_lock()`.
 Keep in mind that these locks are "scoped", so the only way to release the lock is to destroy them.